 Payments - The Council makes an agreed payment each year which is increased each year by inflation and can be reduced if the contractor fails to meet performance standards in any year but which is otherwise fixed.
-The unitary charge payable in 2020-21 totalled £2,314k (£2,295k in 2019-20).
-This was charged to the Comprehensive Income and Expenditure Statement as £1,145k service and asset maintenance charge (debited to the Place Directorate), £360k capital lifecycle costs (allocated to a prepayment account over the life of the contract to evenly spread the capital spend), £424k finance costs and £130k contingent rental costs (debited to interest payable) and £255k relating to the write down of obligations to the lessor.
+The unitary charge payable in 2021-22 totalled £2,351k (£2,314k in 2020-21).
+This was charged to the Comprehensive Income and Expenditure Statement as £1,167k service and asset maintenance charge (debited to the Place Directorate), £368k capital lifecycle costs (allocated to a prepayment account over the life of the contract to evenly spread the capital spend), £410k finance costs and £137k contingent rental costs (debited to interest payable) and £269k relating to the write down of obligations to the lessor.

-The service charge amount in 2020-21 of £1,145k included a credit of £nil relating to performance deductions within the year (£nil in 2019-20)
+The service charge amount in 2021-22 of £1,167k (£1,145k in 2020-21) included a credit of £nil relating to performance deductions within the year (£nil in 2020-21).